kelvindex/cs124-lab2/docs/README.md

 ![](../design/checked_items.png)

+In order to run app, clone repository, get the appropriate npm dependencies, and if using an IDE like Webstorm, you should be able to run the app as displayed in the screenshot.

 Future iterations of the app will hopefully give the user the ability to delete individual items from the list and undo these deletes in the order they were made.